Moving to New Zealand from the US: Complete guide for 2026

 | Standard Visitor Visa | Up to 9 months | From NZD $441 | No | Longer stays, family visits |

-| NZeTA | Up to 90 days per visit | NZD $17–$23 | No | Short trips, scouting |
+| NZeTA | Up to 3 months per visit (6 months in any 12-month period) | From NZD $17 (plus NZD $100 IVL for most visitors) | No | Short trips, scouting |

-| Skilled Migrant | Indefinite | From NZD $6,450 | Yes | Skilled professionals (55 or younger) |
+| Skilled Migrant Category | Indefinite | From NZD $6,450 | Yes | Skilled professionals (under 55) |

-| Green List | Indefinite | From NZD $6,450 | Yes | In-demand roles, faster residence |
+| Green List | Indefinite | From NZD $6,450 | Yes (fast-track) | In-demand roles |

-| Entrepreneur Work | Up to 3 years | From NZD $12,380 | Yes | Business owners |
+| Entrepreneur Work | Up to three years | From NZD $12,380 | Yes | Business owners |

-| Active Investor Plus | Indefinite | From NZD $27,470 | Yes | NZD $5M–$10M investors |
+| Active Investor Plus | Indefinite | From NZD $27,470 | Yes | High-net-worth investors ($5M+) |

-| AEWV | Up to 5 years | From NZD $1,540 | Yes | Job offer, accredited employer |
+| AEWV | Up to five years | From NZD $1,540 | Yes | Job offer with an accredited employer |

-| Working holiday visa | 12 months | NZD $770 | No | Ages 18–30, work + travel |
+| Working Holiday Visa | 12 months | NZD $770 | No | Ages 18–30, work + travel |

-| Fee Paying Student | Up to 4 years | From NZD $850 | Sometimes | Study-first move |
+| Fee Paying Student | Up to 4 years | From NZD $850 | Sometimes | Study-first pathway |

-| Partner Visa | Varies | Varies | Yes | Partner/family sponsorship |
+| Partner / Family Visa | Varies | Varies | Yes | Family sponsorship |

 Visas for short-term stays